 I was able to take entire days off without having my income suffer.

-In fact, I’m pretty sure that if I wasn’t already a work from home mom, after the series of family drama we’ve experienced this year, I would have to be.
+In fact, I’m pretty sure that if I wasn’t already a work from home mom, after the family drama we’ve experienced this year, I would have to become one.

 Understand the Freelance Writing Industry

 Before you jump into applying for gigs, it’s important to research and understand this world.
 (Hopefully, this blog is a great jumping off point for that!)